Zenoware/demo-laravel-unit-tests/README.md

 - More cognisant of dependencies and how they are used due to mocking and stubbing
 - When doing a massive refactor, you can run your unit tests to see if you've broken anything

+## When to **NOT** use unit tests

+While unit tests are a powerful tool for validating the functionality of individual components of your code, they are not always the best choice for _every_ testing scenario.
+Here are some situations where you might want to use _feature_ or _integration_ tests instead:

+### Complex interactions
+Unit tests are designed to test a single unit of code in isolation.
+However, in a real-world application, different units of code often interact with each other in complex ways.
+If you want to test these interactions, you should use integration tests.
+Integration tests allow you to test the interaction between different units of code or different systems to ensure they work together as expected.

+### End-to-end functionality

+While unit tests are great for testing individual functions or methods, they are not designed to test a complete feature of the system.
+If you want to test a feature from end to end, you should use feature tests.
+Feature tests allow you to test a complete feature of the system, which may involve multiple units of code interacting together.

+### Real-world scenarios

+When doing a massive refactor, unit tests might not be sufficient to ensure that the overall functionality of the system remains intact.
+In such cases, feature or integration tests that cover larger parts of the system can be more effective in catching any potential issues.

 ## Getting started

 ### Clone this repo